vijaysm-git/springboot-api-custodian/README.md

 # Project Title: Custodian

-A Simple Crud Application that stores the customers data and profile pictures but has a comprehensive tech stack.
+A Simple CRUD Application that stores customer data and profile pictures, built with a comprehensive tech stack.

 ## Table of Contents